German Innogy carve-up could complicate SSE's npower merger

 SSE and npower said last year they would merge their retail gas and power operations, combining some 11.5 million customers to better challenge top-ranked British Gas.

 Uncertainty over the merger plan hit SSE shares on Monday.
-They were down 1.2 percent to 1242 pence per share at 1210 GMT, underperforming the wider FTSE 100 index.
+They were down 1.6 percent to 1237 pence per share at 1526 GMT, underperforming the wider FTSE 100 index .FTSE.

+SSE and npower said in separate statements that their proposed deal was on track despite the development in Germany, without giving further details..

 Britain’s Competition and Markets Authority (CMA), which is expected to make an initial decision by April 26 on the planned merger, said on Monday it will be engaging with both SSE and Innogy to consider the implications of the new German deal.